 - We will try to answer your questions as soon as is reasonably practical, but bear in mind that Five Oaths is run by volunteers and this may take some time.

-- Roleplay that occurs over the internet is limited to private conversation and correspondence between players, representing letters and conversations between events.
+- Roleplay that occurs over the internet is limited to conversation and correspondence between players, representing letters and conversations between events.
 IC threads on Five Oaths moderated spaces will be deleted.

 Participating in field LARP carries an inherent risk, and with the best will in the world injuries do sometimes happen.
 As a participant it is your responsibility to read the safety rules in the rulebook and follow them to the best of your ability.
 As an Event Team it is our responsibility to assess risk, ensure adequate referee and first aid cover, and to intervene where we see that a participant is doing something which endangers themselves or someone else.